 This type of speech recognition technology has received mixed reviews, with lots of users reporting faulty scores.
 I gave it a go and it seemed okay, though not particularly helpful in telling you exactly where you’ve gone wrong with your pronunciation.

 A handy feature for those who really want to get into learning a language, and doing it fast, are the Advanced Learning Technique articles.
 Each course has 25 of these, and they’ll equip you with plenty of tips and tricks to help you learn as quickly and as efficiently as possible.

 Premium users will gain access to round the clock support from a community of language teachers, native speakers, and fellow learners, who will be there to answer any questions that might crop up along the way.

 What does Rocket Languages look like?

 When you log in, you’ll see your dashboard in front of you.
-The side menu on the left will allow you to choose which lessons you want to learn today, show your progress, allow you to change the voice recognition difficulty level and make any notes while you learn.
+The side menu on the left will allow you to flick between the different types of lessons, as well as access the Travelogue and Survival Kit.

 Who is Rocket Languages best for?